 The finding suggests that skin types aren’t fixed.
 Instead, they change to suit their environment.

-Cause #3: Your Skincare Routine is Dragging You Down
+Cause #3: A Harsh Skincare Routine

 It’s easy to overdo it when it comes to scrubbing, chemical exfoliation, and/or any other enticing at-home treatment that’s available to you.
 The trouble with this is that, by doing these things frequently, you’re bound to compromise your skin’s outermost layer, making your oily areas even oilier and your dry areas even drier.